-In the heart of Kingsand, a three-storey terraced cottage, 100 yards from the beach and two good food, friendly pubs.
+In the heart of Kingsand, a three-storey terraced cottage 100 yards from the beach and two good food, friendly pubs.
 Inside, stylish modern decor.
-Front door from tiny narrow lane (no cars passing) to living room with woodburner, red sofas (comfortably seating 5) and French oak floor (TV/DVD); smart fitted kitchen with Indian slate floor, dishwasher, washing machine, tumble drier, microwave, fridge-freezer and range-style cooker with gas hob/electric oven; small dining area (table seating 6) and French windows to tiny courtyard (morning suntrap); downstairs shower/loo.
-Steep half-turn stairs to two bedrooms – a double (washbasin) leading through to a bunk room (double bunk at bottom, single on top); bathroom (suite plus bath-shower); more stairs to two more bedrooms – a double with views of the sea over higgledy-piggledy rooftops, and a twin.
-An excellent house in an unspoilt area, good for rock pools, beaches and ship-spotting.
+Front door from tiny narrow lane (no cars passing) to living room with woodburner, red sofas (comfortably seating 5), oak floor, TV/DVD; smart fitted kitchen with slate floor, dishwasher, washing machine, tumble drier, microwave, fridge-freezer and range-style cooker with gas hob/electric oven; small dining area (table seating 6) and French windows to tiny courtyard (morning suntrap); downstairs shower/loo.
+Steep half-turn stairs to two bedrooms – a double (washbasin) leading through to a bunk room (double bunk at bottom, single on top); bathroom (suite, shower over bath); more stairs to two more bedrooms – a double with views of the sea over higgledy-piggledy rooftops, and a twin.
 Sleeps maximum of 6 adults.
 Loading and unloading from lane, 20 yards; public car park, 150 yards.
+An excellent cottage in an unspoilt area, good for rock pools, beaches and ship-spotting.

 |Size||Sleeps up to 8, 4 bedrooms|